 One of the fastest-growing trees, the Arborvitae Green Giant can grow up to three feet a year.
 The trees also grow in a cone shape and look quite royal when planted together.
 Much like a regal courtyard or garden.

 Dawn redwood trees are one of the few living redwood species.
-The tree grows quite tall and has gorgeous drooping branches.
-Despite its name, it spends most of the year in a green state, only turning red in the fall.
+The tree grows tall and has gorgeous drooping branches.
+Despite its name, it spends most of the year in a green state, turning red in the fall.

 Swamp Spanish Oak

 The pin oak tree is a safe tree to plant.
 It grows fast and large, is easy to take care of, and can live to be over 100 years old.
-It also offers a great amount of shade and blends in well with any environment or landscaping style.
+It also offers a great amount of shade and blends with any environment or landscaping style.

 Small Shade Trees